International Winter University Programme

 For the business module, we welcome advanced undergraduate and graduate students with an academic background in Business Administration, Management Studies, Marketing or similar academic programmes.

-For the social sciences module, we welcome undergraduate and graduate students with an academic background in Social Sciences, Geography, Political Sciences, Agriculture, Environmental Sciences or similar academic programmes.
+For the social sciences module, we welcome undergraduate and graduate students with an academic background in social sciences, communication studies, psychology, media studies, political studies and other related fields of study.

 Good reasons for h_da